 Coping with difficult people is exhausting because a lot of your inner resources are being taken and wasted.
-While it is important to listen and respect the opinion of the Other, it is crucial to set your limits and boundaries.
-You have the right to say ‘Please, don’t talk to me this way’, or ‘I don’t think I can discuss in now’, when you feel that the person is violating your boundaries.
+While it is important to listen to and respect the opinion of the Other, it is crucial to set your limits and boundaries.
+You have the right to say ‘Please, don’t talk to me this way’, or ‘I don’t think I can discuss in now’ when you feel that the person is violating your boundaries.

 10. Take care of yourself

 Even if you did your absolute best in resolving a challenging situation, you have put your natural instincts and reactions on hold – that usually means some at least some amount of stress.
 Find some time to repair the damage and do something nice to yourself to discharge the adrenaline.
 Go for a run, talk to someone about what happened, or take a long walk – don’t let your emotions build up and get stuck in your head.